issues-osu/struct-mitigation-nhgis/README.md

 # Social Geography of Historic Data for Structural Mitigation
-The code in this repository demonstrates how to automatically download and wrangle historic NHGIS data for analysis and mapping.
+The code in this repository demonstrates how to automatically download and wrangle Integrated Public Use Microdata Series (IPUMS) National Historic Geographic Information Systems (NHGIS) data for analysis and mapping.
+According to their [website](https://www.ipums.org/projects/ipums-nhgis), these data can be used to download:

+- Boundary files for states and counties back to 1790; for census tracts back to 1910; for census blocks, places, and county subdivisions back to 1980; and for all other standard census units back to 1990.
+- Summary tables from all decennial censuses, the American Community Survey, agricultural and manufacturing censuses, and County Business Patterns.
+- Time series tables and geographic crosswalks that support studies of change across time with standardized geography and categories.

 The code documents a complete R-based workflow for accessing, processing, and visualizing 1990 decennial census data from NHGIS.
 The goal is to reconstruct neighborhood-level social and economic conditions relevant to structural mitigation, legal advocacy, and environmental justice.
 ![Structural Mitigation Summary - 1990 Hamilton County](struct-mit-1990.png)